Emidio Pesce

 Emidio Pesce (born 16 March 2002) is an Italian racing driver currently racing in the Italian GT Championship with Antonelli Motorsport.
 He previously competed in the Formula Regional European Championship.

 Career

 Formula 4

-Pesce's first season in single seaters was in 2019 where he competed in the Italian and Spanish F4 seasons with Jenzer.
-His first round of the season was at Circuit Paul Ricard in the Spanish F4 season where he finished 9th and 11th respectively and retiring in the 3rd race.
-He only raced one more time in the Spanish series in Barcelona where he scored his only point, Pesce finished the season 19th.
+Pesce's first season in single-seaters was in 2019, when he competed in the Italian and Spanish F4 seasons with Jenzer.
+His first round of the season was at Circuit Paul Ricard in the Spanish F4 season, where he finished ninth and 11th respectively and retired in the third race.
+He only raced one more time in the Spanish series at Barcelona, where he scored his only point.
+Pesce finished the season 19th.

-Pesce raced the whole Italian F4 season, where he didn't pick up any points with his highest finish of 14th coming at Monza.
+Pesce raced the whole Italian F4 season, where he failed to score points, with his highest finish of 14th coming at Monza.

 Formula Regional European Championship

 Pesce moved up to the Formula Regional European Championship for the 2020 season, with DR Formula RP Motorsport, completing the full season.
 He scored 50 points in 22 starts and finished 12th in the championship.